mvallejo6/unicamp-course/pop-matrix.md

 ###4.
 Building a projection matrix
 In this step you use the class-specific vital rates obtained from the demographic model to build a projection matrix.

+For this, we will use the `R` package `popbio`.

+The handout for using `popbio` is provided in a separate document that you can access by [clicking here](popbio-r.html).